slay419/Slackr/reflection.md

 uniformly decide not only on the format and structure, but getting to terms with pytest and exceptions.

-We also had difficulty syncronising our work and code across the unfamilar platform of gitlab.
+We also had difficulty syncronising our work and code across the unfamiliar platform of gitlab.
 We avoided this by using the web-interface and avoiding the terminal as necessary.

-Although the task was due on Sunday at 8pm, we collectivly agreed to move our due date forward to friday, in orded to create time and prevent procrastination.
+Although the task was due on Sunday at 8pm, we collectivly agreed to move our due date forward to Friday, in order to create time and prevent procrastination.
-**This was the key to our organisation and effeciency** in completing our set work
+**This was the key to our organisation and effeciently** in completing our set work

 From Wednesday to Friday, we spent writing tests for our 8 functions.
-In our group call, we spent 3 hours peer reviewing and sorting through each other's code in order to providede suggestions and improvements for our functions.
-After our night meeting onf Friday, we realised the work had been split unevenly as the functions tasked to some of our members, required more work than others.
+In our group call, we spent 3 hours peer reviewing and sorting through each other's code in order to provide suggestions and improvements for our functions.
+After our night meeting on Friday, we realised the work had been split unevenly as the functions tasked to some of our members, required more work than others.
 We also faced difficulties regarding the interpretation and clarity of the specification provided, thus resorting to piazza to remedy questions.

 Thankfully, due to our premature due date, we could spend Saturday and Sunday, cleaning up and improving our code based on our peer feedback.
-We also had difficulty syncronising our work and code across the unfamilar platform of gitlab.
+We also had difficulty syncronising our work and code across the unfamiliar platform of gitlab.
 We avoided this by using the web-interface and avoiding the terminal as necessary.